EMC China Lab

 2. CPSIA (The Consumer Product Safety Improvement Act)

 The Consumer Product Safety Improvement Act establishes product quality standards.
-All products covered under CPSIA must have a CPC.
+All products coveRED under CPSIA must have a CPC.

 3. CPC (Children's Product Certificate)